 The main advantages of the DPoS algorithm are:

-Balance holders have the opportunity to delegate their votes (while not transferring the balance itself);
+- Balance holders have the opportunity to delegate their votes (while not transferring the balance itself);

-Balance holders have the opportunity to earn additional income from their ownership;
+- Balance holders have the opportunity to earn additional income from their ownership;

 - Minimized costs of supporting the blockchain network.
-Unlike classic PoS, the amount of “unnecessary work” is reduced when choosing
+Unlike classic PoS, the amount of “unnecessary work” is reduced when choosing the next voter.

-Leased Proof-of-Stake (LPoS)
+Leased Proof of Stake (LPoS)